txhai/GPRS_C_SDK/README.md

 # A9G SDK
-Customized build script that can be itegrated with Visual Studio 2019.
+Customized build script that can be integrated with Visual Studio 2019.